-Weird Window Brewing originally opened its doors on July 18, 2020 in the midst of the COVID-19 Pandemic.
-The brewery closed its doors to in-person service on November 12, 2020 as a result of the COVID-19 restrictions, but continued to offer order pickups and started to distribute throughout the state of Vermont.
-Weird Window Brewing reopened its doors to in-person service on May 1, 2021 following the loosening of restrictions for the COVID-19 Pandemic.
-On June 17, 2021, Weird Window Brewing started to operate without restrictions for the first time since their opening.
-Unfortunately, as of January 2022, the brewery is back, once again, to operating under certain COVID-19 restrictions.
+Weird Window Brewing opened its doors on July 18, 2020 in the midst of the COVID-19 Pandemic.
+The brewery closed its doors to in-person service in November 2020 as a result of the COVID-19 restrictions, but continued to offer order pickups and started to distribute throughout the state of Vermont.
+Weird Window Brewing reopened its doors to in-person service in May 2021 following the loosening of restrictions for the COVID-19 Pandemic.
+In June 2021, Weird Window Brewing finally started to operate without restrictions for the first time since their opening.
+Weird Window Brewing will be celebrating it's 3 Year Anniversary in the summer of 2023!
 The brewery is owned and operated by Jack and Emily Droppa, residents of South Burlington, VT.
 Jack manages the brewing operation and Emily manages the taproom, merchandise and events.

 The team at Weird Window Brewing strives to deliver an approachable and diverse selection of beers.
 Instead of just focusing on one style of beer, the hope of Weird Window Brewing is to have a beer for everyone.
 The taproom holds up to forty nine guests with up to ten beers on tap, including a rotating selection of Lagers, Pale Ales, IPAs, Brown Ales and Stouts.

 Weird Window Brewing has a three barrel pilot system and a fifteen barrel production system.
 The brewhouse is customized so that both of the systems are on the same brew deck.
 In addition to the three barrel and the fifteen barrel fermenters, Weird Window Brewing also has a seven barrel lagering tank, which makes it possible to brew and age lagers in the traditional way.
 All of the brewing and cellaring equipment was purchased from Alpha Brewing Operations in Lincoln, NE.